 Often, the terms construction manager and construction project manager are interchangeable.
 Depending on where you live, they could refer to exactly the same thing, covering the range of construction project management duties as touched on above.

 But not always.
-In some instances, the project manager oversees and coordinates the whole shebang, while construction managers only oversee and coordinate the actual building process and not the preliminary, planning processes per se.
+In some instances, the role of project manager in construction oversees and coordinates the whole shebang, while construction managers only oversee and coordinate the actual building process and not the preliminary, planning processes per se.
 And indeed this is the job of construction managers who work as general contractors: construction manager as builder.
 The CM as builder has specific responsibilities such as hiring tradespeople and construction crews, and essentially covers the same ground and has the same contractual responsibilities as a general contractor.

 The construction manager as agent is a project manager who represents the owner and makes sure the entire construction project progresses as smoothly as possible.
 Sometimes construction project management is called program management to emphasize that the construction manager oversees the entire program—including preconstruction: all of the planning phases, construction document management, construction risk management, construction safety management, and the list goes on and on and on “from inception to completion.”